 Simon's reliance upon EMERSON RADIO CORP V INTERNATIONAL JENSEN INC, 1996 W.L.
-483086 (Del..
+483086 (Del.
 1996), an unpublished opinion, is also misplaced.
+Contrary to

-Contrary to Simon's assertions, the EMERSON court found that it was not necessary to decide the question of the plaintiff-bidder's standing-"the Court will proceed on the assumption but without deciding, that [plaintiff] has standing to assert its claims."
-1996 WL 483086, 14.
+Simon's assertions, the EMERSON court found that it was not necessary to decide the question of the plaintiff-bidder's standing -- "the Court will proceed on the assumption but without deciding, that [plaintiff] has standing to assert its claims."
+1996 WL 483086, \14.
 Moreover, the court specifically noted that "no Delaware court has recognized the standing of a non-stockholder bidder for a target company, to assert fiduciary claims against the target company's directors."
 ID at 13.

-Based on the holding of OMNICARE and the dicta in EMERSON, Simon's claims of breach of fiduciary duty which are based upon the 1998 issuance of Series B stock, are dismissed.(21) Consequently, it is not necessary for the Court to rule upon Defendants' assertion that those claims are barred by the statute of limitations.
+that Simon has no standing to challenge the 1998 issuance of Series B stock as a breach of fiduciary duty, inasmuch as it was not a stockholder at the time.(21) Consequently, it is not necessary for the Court to rule upon Defendants' assertion that those claims are barred by the statute of limitations.